 Q. Can a business use the MCMUA hazardous waste program?

-A. Pre-qualified businesses and institutions may drop off hazardous waste at the MCMUA's permanent HHW facility located at the Mount Olive transfer station by appointment and for a fee.
+A. Pre-qualified businesses and institutions determined to be a Very Small Quantity Generator (VSQG) may drop off hazardous waste at the MCMUA's permanent HHW facility located at the Mount Olive transfer station by appointment and for a $2.00/lb. fee.
+Very Small Quantity Generator (VSQG) Approval Form - Must be completed by all VSQGs prior to establishing appointment to drop-off any hazardous waste.
 Business or institutional waste is not accepted at MCMUA one-day hazardous waste disposal programs.

 - Water Quality Reports